List of dolmens: Middle East and Iran

-Dolmens can be found in the Levant, some along the Jordan Rift Valley (Upper Galilee in Israel, the Golan Heights, Jordan, Lebanon, Syria, and southeast Turkey.
+Dolmens can be found in the Levant, some along the Jordan Rift Valley (Upper Galilee in Israel, the Golan Heights, Jordan, Lebanon, Palestine, Syria, and southeast Turkey.

 Dolmens in the Levant are a different, unrelated tradition to that of Europe, although they are often treated "as part of a trans-regional phenomenon that spanned the Taurus Mountains to the Arabian Peninsula."
 In the Levant, they are of Early Bronze rather than Late Neolithical age.
 They are mostly found along the Jordan Rift Valley's eastern escarpment, and in the hills of the Galilee, im clusters near Early Bronze I proto-urban settlements (3700–3000 BCE), additionally restricted by geology to areas allowing the quarrying of slabs of megalithic size.
 In the Levant, geological constraints led to a local burial tradition with a variety of tomb forms, dolmens being one of them.

 Numerous large dolmens are in the Israeli national park at Gamla in the Golan Heights.
 In northern Jordan, there are many examples of flint dolmens in the historical villages of Johfiyeh and Natifah.
 The greatest number of dolmens in Jordan are around Madaba, like the ones at Al-Faiha village, 10 km to the west of Madaba city.
 Two dolmens are in Hisban, and the most have been found in Wadi Zarqa Ma'in at Murayghat, which are being destroyed by gravel quarries.

 In Iran some dolmens can be seen in Meshgin Shahr County at Shahr Yeri or Pirazmian.